 The record shows that I have been a member of LinkedIn since 2010.
-This makes LinkedIn one of the longest serving social network that I have been a member of.
+This makes LinkedIn one of the longest-serving social networks that I have been a member of.
 LinkedIn started in 2002.
-That's before Facebook (2004) which I have joined (before LinkedIn) and left a few times.
+That’s before Facebook (2004) which I have joined (before LinkedIn) and left a few times.
+So why should doctors use Linkedin?

 Now I confess for significant parts of the past 9 years my LinkedIn profile got little attention.
 But I always saw the sense in keeping it.
 As a seasoned medical practitioner, past health executive and someone with decades of expertise in Medical HR I have come to view LinkedIn as a valuable and underrated social media platform and essential to my own career and a valuable tool for the careers of other doctors.